 - evaluation criteria

 Agencies will require various representations, certifications, and acknowledgments, generally to be submitted at the application stage.
 These assurances apply to the institution, not the PI.
-RSP Grants Specialists will assist faculty with the preparation of these materials.
+RAE Grants Specialists will assist faculty with the preparation of these materials.